bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 # Lateral Movement
 ## Access as TStark
-We found that this user is also the administrator user for the Joomla backend so we can use the found password to login with the following credentials: `Administrator:playboy69`.
+We found that `tstark` is also the administrator user for the Joomla backend so we can login with the following credentials: `Administrator:playboy69`.
 Next we can go to `System > Site Templates` and select the available template.
-We can then add a webshell on one of the available pages (e.g. `error.php`) to get remote code execution.
+We can then add a web shell on one of the available pages (e.g. `error.php`) to get remote code execution.

 ![Joomla RCE](../assets/images/writeups/office/joomla-rce.png)